vilmenayjatwit/individual-project/README.md

 2. Which position averages the most points per game?
 3. How does age affect scoring ability?
 4. Which team has the most points?
-5. Are any of the top
+5. Are any of the top 25 scorers on the team with the highest PPG?

 _Methodology –_